Welcome and thanks for visiting...

-One of the hardest things for an athlete is keeping up on their sleep while traveling to multiple locations/time zones for games.
+One of the hardest things for an athlete is keeping up with their sleep while traveling to multiple locations/time zones for games.
 This can be very challenging and can add to major disruptions in your sleep cycle, impact your performance and increase your potential for injury.
-To mitigate the impact of sleep disturbances with travel, there are certain proven strategies you can deploy when traveling.
+To mitigate the impact of sleep disturbances with travel, you can deploy specific proven strategies when traveling.

 - Phase Shift – your meals and bedtime – shift 1-2 hours later or earlier (depending on the time zone change you are going to) at least 2 days prior to departure.

 - Sleep Hygiene – maximize rest and sleep during travel by making certain changes to your hotel habits.

 - Hotel room location

 - Request a room far from the elevator or ice machine to prevent being woken at night.

 - Request room on higher floors and one side of the building away from traffic.

 - Room Temperature – set the room temperature at 67 degrees to prevent sweating at night and waking due to being too hot.